pmoorman/growthcasts/collections/_course/module7.md

 {: .list .list--flat .list--small}
 - 7 different strategies, with an extensive framework to figure out which to use in which case, and quick-start tips on how to implement them quickly
-- Swipe file with onboarding flows of other businesses, plus notes on how to find more great onboarding examples with minimum effort.
+- Swipe file with onboarding examples, plus notes on how to find more onboarding examples with minimum effort.
-- Cheat sheet help you quickly find which strategies your business should be using.
+- A worksheet that helps you quickly find the strategies your business should use.
 - Note: much like sales funnels, the strategies you learn in this module are highly suitable to sell as a productised service: virtually all early-stage startups can benefit tremendously from better onboarding. <b>This skill set is high-value and very easy to learn.</b>
 - As a business owner you'll notice the results because more leads convert to paying (!!) users, and ultimately <b>happy ambassadors that unlock viral word-of-mouth growth.</b>